howonlee/mertonon/essays/estimates.md

 The Doom in Estimates - and our alternative
 ---

-### lamo ai pic of gothic ass pictures or like press gangs

 A grim bureaucratic-political fate awaits many people who do things (individual contributors - IC's) in organizations.
 Here is the form of it.
 Management sits you down and asks,

 "So what's your estimate for this task?"